 In 1984, Warner Bros.
-Pictures released Gremlins – a black comedy from director Joe Dante.
+Pictures released Gremlins – a horror comedy from director Joe Dante.
 Set at Christmas time, the movie told the story of a small town which becomes overrun by gruesome creatures, with the ability to multiple exponentially.

 Since making its debut, Gremlins has developed a very loyal following, with many fans falling in love with Gizmo the Mogwai, and the quirky (and often creepy) gremlins.
 But there is also a lot of love for the script, which is loaded with some fantastic quotes.

 In this post I am serving up a collection of the best Gremlins movie quotes.
 These are the greatest lines from a truly great film, and are sure to remind you why this is such a beloved cinema classic.

 The best Gremlins quotes